onepercman/tailwind-colors/README.md

            customTheme: {
              primary: '#00ff00',
              secondary: '#ffff00',
-             // More colors for the dark theme...
+             // More colors for the custom theme...
            },
          },
        }),